the-dataface/figma2html/README.md

 ## Contributing + Feedback

 We welcome feedback, bug reports and feature requests in the form of [Issues](https://github.com/the-dataface/figma2html/issues) or [PRs](https://www.github.com/the-dataface/figma2html/pulls).
-Alternatively, comments can be left on the Figma plugin community pae
+Alternatively, comments can be left on the Figma plugin community page.

 Further information on contributing can be found in [CONTRIBUTING.md](https://www.github.com/the-dataface/figma2html/blob/main/CONTRIBUTING.md).